apsislabs/apsisio/_drafts/bash_completion.md

 author: chris
 title: Bash Directory Completion
 image: 'posts/bash.gif'
+excerpt: >
+    What follows is a short tutorial on bash autocompletion and a tiny bit of bash programming information.
+It assumes you have a working knowledge of programming, and at least passing familiarity with your terminal.
 ---

 Every developer should have at least a basic mastery of their command line.
 I'd argue